steelsleuth/vigilant-meme/Resume-Writing.md

 ### Example:

 > **Orcish Lounge Aviation** - *Security Analyst*
-> - Responsible for monitoring 40 embedded systems and 200 workstations at the SOC while responding to SIEM alerts.
+> - Responsible for monitoring 40 embedded systems and 200 workstations at the SOC while.
-> - Handling ticket escalations by performing initial triage on alerts and automating IoC collection.
+> - Handling ticket escalations by performing initial triage on alerts.
-> - Working with supervisors to design security awareness training and plan patch management.
+> - Working with supervisors to design security awareness training.
-> - Created Powershell queries to detect SquirrelWaffle loaders on a system.
+> - Created Powershell queries to detect SquirrelWaffle.

 These are just a handful of tips I use to design my resume and help my friends, colleagues, and community members with theirs.
 I will be uploading 2 demo resumes later to elaborate on the points above.